 \subsection{Classifier-Free Guidance}

-Figure~\ref{fig:figure_cfg} illustrates the relationship between draft length and the acceptance rate under different CFG scales.
+\Figref{fig:figure_cfg} illustrates the relationship between draft length and the acceptance rate under different CFG scales.
 As the CFG scale increases, there is an overall trend of decreasing acceptance rates.
 This trend remains consistent mainly across each draft length.
-This phenomenon may indicate that as class guidance strengthens, the inconsistency between the draft model and the target model may increase, further reducing the acceptance rate.
+This phenomenon may indicate that the inconsistency between the draft and target models may increase as class guidance strengthens, reducing the acceptance rate.